eccenca/cmem-plugin-template/README.md

 ### Project Initialization

-The following command will create a new project directory with the latest released template:
+The following command will create a new project directory with the latest released template.
+This produces a plugin which is compatible the [latest release of eccenca Corporate Memory](https://documentation.eccenca.com/latest/).

 ```shell-session
 $ copier copy gh:eccenca/cmem-plugin-template cmem-plugin-my
 ```

 The following command will use the latest develop version of the template:
+This produces a plugin which is compatible the latest development snapshot of eccenca Corporate Memory.

 ```shell-session
 $ copier copy -r develop gh:eccenca/cmem-plugin-template cmem-plugin-my
 ```

 After that, you can initialize the repository and install git hooks:

 ```shell-session
 $ cd cmem-plugin-my
 $ git init